 Lectured in both architectural science and computing at the Faculty of Architecture, Landscape & Visual Arts.
 Responsible for the development and delivery of architectural science and computing courses at both undergraduate and graduate levels.
 Additional responsibilities included advising on IT requirements within the Faculty, serving for three years as undergraduate Course Advisor for the Environmental Design degree and supervising Masters and PhD students.

 Lecturer, University of New South Wales (part-time)

 Whilst working for Lincolne Scott, I provided lectures in architectural acoustics and noise control to architecture and building engineering students at the Faculty of the Built Environment.

 Joined the Advanced Environmental Concepts (AEC) group working on the environmental design of a range of commercial projects and several facilities for the 2000 Olympics in Sydney.
 This role honed much of my modelling and simulation skills using a wide range of professional thermal, lighting, fluid dynamics and life-cycle analysis software.
 AEC subsequently became the Built Ecology section of Lincolne Scott, which later joined WSP Group.

 Whilst completing my postgraduate research, I was employed to maintain and support the computer laboratories and staff machines within the School of Architecture and Fine Arts.
 Duties included hardware and software support, systems administration for 50+ Mac, PC and UNIX workstations, as well as printing, storage, back-up facilities and general troubleshooting.
-Also assumed increasing responsibility for part-time lecturing in both architectural science and computing courses within the School due to the retirement/departure of other staff.
+I also assumed increasing responsibility for part-time lecturing in both the architectural science and computing courses within the School due to the retirement/departure of other staff.